xNuclearSquirrel/SquirrelReceiver/README.md

 ## UPDATE ANNOUNCEMENT

 I am working on a big update, which will significantly improve video quality over WiFi sharing.
 It should get rid of most video artifacts!
-Additionally, I am adding a **USB mode**!
+Additionally, I am working an new Pro Version of the Receiver featuring a **USB mode**!
 You will be able to stream video directly from the Goggles 3 to the PC over USB.
-That should get rid of all artifacts and offer around 100-150 ms latency!!
+That should get rid of all artifacts and offer around 100-150 ms latency!
+In some cases as low as 75 ms!!!
+I'm also adding a lot of extras like live lens correction, LUTs, a separate standalone video window, and some custom logo/waiting screens.
 Stay tuned for that.

+The Pro version will be slightly more expensive, but the base version of Squirrelreceiver with unlimited WiFi sharing will always be free for SquirrelCast users!

 ## Compatibility
 * **Goggles:** DJI Goggles 3